- Applied econometrics

 - Chinese (Mandarin)

-- Assisted the expert witness and directed both the affirmative and rebuttal econometric analyses to examine NYMEX natural gas futures price behavior in In re Amaranth Advisors LLC.
+- Co-led both the affirmative and rebuttal econometric analyses to examine NYMEX natural gas futures price behavior in In re Amaranth Advisors LLC.

 PhD, Economics, Boston University